OpsOrch/.github/profile/README.md

 - **PagerDuty**: Incident + Service providers with QueryScope support
 - **Jira**: Ticket provider with custom fields and JQL filtering
 - **Prometheus**: Metric provider with PromQL and structured queries
+- **Elasticsearch**: Log provider with full-text search and structured filtering

 See individual adapter READMEs for detailed implementation patterns.